Secure Software Development Methodologies: A Multivocal Literature Review: Auxiliary Practices

-The following methodologies also consider the aspects of \textit{education and awareness} programs.
-NIST 800-160~\cite{NIST2016volume1}, \textit{human resource management} includes a process that establishes a plan for skill development and includes maintaining the competence of the human resources.
-CLASP argues that a good way to increase security awareness is designating a security officer, who is enthusiastic about security.
+The following methodologies also address aspects of \textit{education and awareness} programs.
+NIST 800-160~\cite{NIST2016v1r1}includes \textit{human resource management}, which involves establishing a plan for skill development and maintaining the competence of human resources.
+CLASP~\cite{web:lang:stats} suggests that designating a security officer who is enthusiastic about security is a good way to increase security awareness.
 Furthermore, rewarding personnel for compliance with security guidelines is an effective way to raise awareness~\cite{web:lang:stats}.
-The authors of SAFECode~\cite{safecode2018} claim that to be successful in implementing secure SDLC in the organization, all project members need to be aware of the significance of security and attend the training programs.
-Furthermore, for each secure practice organizations should consider the required level of expertise.
+The authors of SAFECode~\cite{safecode2018} claim that for successful implementation of secure SDLC, all project members need to be aware of the significance of security and attend training programs.
+Additionally, organizations should consider the required level of expertise for each secure practice.

-McGraw~\cite{mcgraw2006software} included the knowledge in one of the pillars.
-In his view, the knowledge ``involves the collection, encapsulation, and sharing of security knowledge that can be used to build a solid foundation for software security practices''~\cite{mcgraw2006software}.
-McGraw also defines the following knowledge categories: principles, guidelines, rules, vulnerabilities, exploits, attack patterns, and historical risks.
-These categories are distributed among the software SDLC.
-For example, rules are used in static analysis and code review, while historical risks are applied to requirement, design, implementation, and verification phases.
-The author argues that one of the best ways to distribute software development knowledge is security training of software development staff.
+McGraw~\cite{mcgraw2006software} considers knowledge as one of the pillars.
+According to him, knowledge ``involves the collection, encapsulation, and sharing of security knowledge that can be used to build a solid foundation for software security practices''~\cite{mcgraw2006software}.
+McGraw further defines various knowledge categories, including principles, guidelines, rules, vulnerabilities, exploits, attack patterns, and historical risks.
+These categories are applicable throughout the software SDLC.
+For example, rules are utilized in static analysis and code review, while historical risks are applied to the requirement, design, implementation, and verification phases.
+The author argues that one of the most effective ways to disseminate software development knowledge is through security training for software development staff.

-The goal of \textit{knowledge management} in NIST 800-160~\cite{NIST2016volume1} is similar to the knowledge pillar of Touchpoints~\cite{mcgraw2006software} and an intelligence domain in BSIMM~\cite{bsimm12}.
-The idea is to define, obtain and maintain security knowledge and skills.
+The objective of \textit{knowledge management} in NIST 800-160~\cite{NIST2016v1r1} aligns with the knowledge pillar of Touchpoints~\cite{mcgraw2006software} and the intelligence domain of BSIMM~\cite{bsimm12}.
+The concept is to define, acquire, and maintain security knowledge and skills.